 - Several Looney Tunes shorts make use of this trope, usually accompanied by a version of Raymond Scott's "Powerhouse" music.

-- Tom And Jerry practically existed on this trope.
-The best example just has to be the short "Designs on Jerry", which involves an entire blueprint worth of this - and the blueprint Jerry asking for the real Jerry's help to rewrite the trap so it gets Tom instead.
+- Tom and Jerry: In "Designs on Jerry", there's an entire blueprint worth of this - and the blueprint Jerry asking for the real Jerry's help to rewrite the trap so it gets Tom instead.

 - On an episode of Family Guy, Peter orders a breakfast-making machine that works just like this.
 After going through the sequence, all it does it shoot him, causing Peter to wonder what the point of it all was.